-Data storage is an important consideration when buying a home security camera.
+Data storage is an important consideration when buying home security cameras.

 Basically, there are two types of data storage.
-Internal, whereby the data is transferred to an SD card or external, where the data is saved to the cloud.
+Internal, whereby the data is transferred to an SD card or external, where the data is saved to the cloud storage.

-How much data your camera stores, as well as file size, are important factors.
-Storage space isn’t unlimited, after all.
+How much data your security cameras store, as well as file size, are important factors.
+Local storage space isn’t unlimited, after all.

 Cloud Storage Vs. Card Storage